 Health issues are likely without clinical monitoring of signs, such as respiratory conditions, increases in blood pressure, risk of epilepsy, liver abnormalities, etc.

-Again, *always* consult your local qualified medical professional before considering any form of alcohol treatment.
-This is mandatory.
+It's vital to consult your regular medical professional before registering for any kind of alcohol treatment.
+This is a must.

 What Happens If I/My Loved One Relapses After Leaving Treatment - Do We Get A Refund?

 Check with the individual rehab clinic you've engaged with, *before* entering treatment, about their refund policy.

 It goes without saying that you are ultimately in charge of your long-term recovery process, meaning it will be highly unlikely that you will be refunded should you relapse.